yhpong/Supervised-Learning/README.md

 Another very common and basic type of neural network is a convolutional nural network (CNN).
 It is particularly useful in classification tasks of 2-dimensional images.
 In this example, we will take the famous MNIST data set, which consists of 70,000 samples of hand written numeric digits from 0 to 9, in grey scale and centered in a 28x28 frame.

 I won't bore you with the intricacies of feeding in the data, which depends on how you obtain them for each specific task.
-In my implementation, the 28x28 matrix is converted into 1D-vector of length 784, with the scheme as shown below.
+In my implementation, the 28x28 matrix is converted into 1D-vector of length 784 according to the scheme shown below.
 I found that VBA read and write to vector a bit faster than directly operating on a 2D-matrix.

 ![CNN01](Screenshots/CNN01.jpg)

-First we will specify the architecture of our CNN, which accepts as an input a 28x28 image of single channel (for RGB image it will be 3 channels).
+First let's specify the architecture of our CNN, which accepts as an input a 28x28 image of single channel (for RGB image it will be 3 channels).
 It is then followed by a 5x5 convolutional layer of stride length 1 with 20 channels, using RELU activation.
 It's then followed by a 2x2 max pooling layer of stride length 2.
 After that we stack a fully connected layer of 100 sigmoid units.
 The final output layer is a fully connected softmax layer with 10 units, correspoding to the 0-9 classification task.
 The syntax looks like this
 ```
 Set CNN1 = New cCNN
 With CNN1